josmar-crwdstffng/angular/aio/content/guide/docs-style-guide.md

 To control the size of the image, supply your own `width` and `height` attributes.

-Here's the "flying hero" markup with a 200px width:
+Here is the "flying hero" markup with a 200px width:

 <code-example format="html" language="html">